 Name:

+-

 Common Shares:

-Dated: , 1997
+Dated: , 199 7

+Signature -

 Signature

+-

-Signature if held inintly
+Cianature if hold inintly

 Please sign exactly as name appears hereon.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, as executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.